adamburrows/distributed-workloads/tensorflow/tf-mnist.md

 | `--workers`        | Number of worker pods (2 in this case; 1 master pod is implied)            |
 | `--existing-pvc`   | Mount persistent storage so we can save the accuracy/loss metrics          |
 | `--command`        | Overrides the container's entrypoint; the command after `--` is executed   |

+Run the Tensorboard as a workspace to view training and validation metrics.

 ## Runai Command - Tensorboard
 ```bash